 Each cell organelle has a particular function to perform.
 Some of the cell organelles are present in both plant cell and the animal cell, while others are unique to just one.
 Most of the earth’s higher organisms are eukaryotes, including all plant and animals.
 Hence, these cells share some similarities typically associated with eukaryotes.

 For example, all eukaryotic cells consist of a nucleus, plasma membrane, cytoplasm, peroxisomes, mitochondria, ribosomes and other cell organelles.

 Also Read: Cells

-As stated before, plant cells and animal cells share a few common cell organelles as both are eukaryotes.
-The function of all these organelles is said to be extremely similar lying between two classes of cells.
-However, major differences do exist between them which significantly reflect the difference in the functions of each cell.
+As stated above, both plant and animal cells share a few common cell organelles, as both are eukaryotes.
+The function of all these organelles is said to be very much similar.
+However, the major differences between the plant and animal cells, which significantly reflect the difference in the functions of each cell.

-The major difference between the plant cell and animal cell are mentioned below:
+The major differences between the plant cell and animal cell are mentioned below:

 |Plant Cell||Animal Cell|

 |Square or rectangular in shape||Irregular or round in shape|